xuganyu96/benaloh-cryptosystem/README.md

 2. Find an exponent $m$ such that $x^m = a \mod n$. $m$ is the plaintext
     - Can use brute-force
     - Should try a more [efficient algorithm](https://en.wikipedia.org/wiki/Baby-step_giant-step)

+## Implementation
+### Discrete log using Hensel's lifting lemma
+When the ring modulo $r$ is a prime, there is no better algorithm for finding discrete logarithm than brute-force.
+There are two issues with using brute-force dlog:

+1. **Performance**: Time complexity scales exponentially with the number of bits of $r$ (baby-step-giant-step only provides a square root reduction, so it's still exponential)
+2. **Security**: having a scaling time complexity leaves the implementation vulnerable to side-channel attack

+Observe that $r$ does not have to be prime; instead, it can be a power of a single prime (and definition of $y$ needs to be adjusted accordingly).
+If $r$ is the power of a single prime, then we can apply [Hensel's lifting lemma](https://en.wikipedia.org/wiki/Hensel%27s_lemma) to compute discrete log in polynomial time (credits: Youcef Mukrani).